 Christening considerations

 When organising Sofia’s Christening, Matt told me that this wasn’t planning a second wedding.
-Although I wasn’t treating it like that; well maybe just a bit.
+Although I wasn’t treating it like that (well maybe just a bit).
 Whatever, I’m using Sofia’s as the blueprint for the twins’.

 Not to be left out, Sofia’s got a new dress too.
 She is very excited.
 However, she wants to invite loads of her friends along and seems to have a problem understanding that this isn’t ‘her party.’

 Next there’s the Christening cake.
 My mother-in-law is organising this as a gift.
-We’re having the below cake from The Fairy Cakery, but without the booties, seeing as the girls are long passed that stage.
+We’re having the above cake from The Fairy Cakery.
+However, it’ll be without the booties as the girls are long passed that stage.

 1 Comment